-France as a nation of liberty, equality, fraternity, and revolution.
-It is also a symbolic country of romance.
-One of the three biggest countries in Europe, following Russia and Ukraine.
+France is a nation of liberty, equality, fraternity, and revolution.
+It is also a symbolic country of romance and one of the three biggest countries in Europe, following Russia and Ukraine.

-French history, arts, culture have been loved by people world-widely.
-Not only the Eiffel Tower and Louvre Museum are the attractions for tourists.
-The distinctive aspects of each region in France are attracting more and more people from other countries.
+French history, arts, culture have been loved by people world-wide.
+Although the Eiffel Tower and the Louvre Museum are the most popular tourist attractions, there are so many other places to visit outside of Paris.
+The distinctive aspects of each region in France is attracting more and more people from the entire world.

 LANGUAGE : French

 RELIGION : Christianity (including various branches), Islam, Judaism, and Buddhism are the top religions practiced

 CURRENCY : Euros